wws86/ESEM2023-BugInMPLSystems/README.md

 <details><summary>bugs_study.csv</summary>
 <p>
-  Its structure is as below:
+  The file structure is as below:

 ### BugID